q-0q/website/public/markdown/wasp.md

 ### State() vs. IsInState(TState state)

 Two functions exist to read the current State of a Machine.
-The most basic is State() which returns the current State of the Machine.
+The most basic is State(), which returns the current State of the Machine.
 The other is IsInState(TState state), which returns a boolean representing whether the Machine is in the provided State.
 IsInState respects inheritance.

 ```csharp
 Machine.Configure(State.Actionable)